vishalbhogate/docker-aws-repo/README.md

 - envsubst: quite useful to create file based on a template using env vars

 ## Author
-App managed by DNX Solutions.
+App managed by Vishal Bhogate.

 ## License
 Apache 2 Licensed.
 See LICENSE for full details.